 2) Links from Government Sites

 In the same vein as “.edu” websites, any site ending in a “.gov” domain is prime link building real estate.
 The only trouble is, it can be near-impossible to actually get one of these links placed.
 My advice?
 Go for the local government portals, as they are usually much easier to achieve links for.
 Sponsoring community events, or participating in a municipal government are great ways to build “.gov” backlinks.

 3) Links from Niche-Specific Directories

-Directories are a page straight out of the ‘old-school SEO playbook’, but there are certain examples that are still valid in 2015.
-The Open Directory Project (DMOZ) and Yahoo!
-Business Directory are two well-established directory portals that are still trusted and considered high-quality.
-By doing a bit of research, you can unearth quite a few non-spammy, decent quality industry specific directories that may be worth your time.
+Directories are a page straight out of the ‘old-school SEO playbook’, but there are certain examples that are still valid and trusted.
+By doing a bit of research, you can unearth quite a few non-spammy, decent quality industry-specific directories that may be worth your time.

 4) Links from Industry-Related Forums

 Like directory links, building links on forums is a bit of an old-school approach.
 That being said, there are ways to set yourself apart, build brand equity, and achieve links that work on industry forums.
 The method is simple: participate in discussions by actually contributing or adding value.
 Gone are the days of “Love this post!
-Please do me a favor and check out my site http://mycrappywebsite.com/blogpost2.html” – users today are considerably more savvy than even 5-10 years ago, and as a result they can smell spam a mile away.
+Please do me a favor and check out my site myterriblewebsite(dot)com/blogpost2.html” – users today are considerably savvier than even 5-10 years ago, and as a result, they can smell spam a mile away.

 5) Links from Industry Blogs